Non-Disclosure Agreement (NDA)

 - taking on a new employee

-- discussing the sale of your business with interested parties
+- discussing the sale of your business with interested parties; or

-By getting the other party in these scenarios to sign an NDA gives you the confidence and protection to share any important and sensitive information.
-The NDA protects the information by directing that anything shared will not be disclosed to a third party (except within agreed circumstances) and outlines the penalties if the information is shared.
+Signing a NDA with all the parties in these scenarios gives you the confidence and protection to share confidential and sensitive information.
+The NDA protects the confidential information by ensuring that any party receiving the confidential information cannot disclose it to a third party (except within agreed circumstances) and outlines the penalties if the information is shared.

-What types of information can be protected by an Non-disclosure Agreement / NDA?
+What types of information can be protected by a Non-Disclosure Agreement?

-Mostly any information can be classed as confidential information.
-You can protect your commercial information as well as personal information.
-Types of confidential information that can be protected by an NDA include financial information, databases, trade secrets, patents and other proprietary or classified information.
+Most information can be classed as ‘confidential information’.
+You can protect your commercial information as well as your personal information.
+Types of confidential information that can be protected by an NDA may include financial information, databases, trade secrets, patents, and other proprietary or classified information.

-What is the purpose of creating the Non-disclosure Agreement / NDA?
+What is the purpose of creating the Non-Disclosure Agreement?

 The NDA must be created for a specific purpose, also known as the disclosure or permitted purpose.
 Disclosing the information must be for a specific reason and must be legitimate.
 The purpose should be as clear as possible, e.g. to advance the sale of your business.

-Some information is not seen as confidential even though it may be sensitive.
+Some information is not deemed to be confidential even though it may be sensitive.
+For instance:

-- If information is already known to the receiving party at the time of disclosure.
+- If the information is already known to the receiving party at the time of disclosure;

-- if a third party had previously disclosed the information to the receiving party and that third party did not breach any legal or contractual obligations when he revealed that information.
+- If a third party had previously disclosed the information to the receiving party and that third party did not breach any legal or contractual obligations when he revealed that information; or

 The period for which each party must keep the information confidential will vary depending on the circumstances.
-Non-disclosure Agreements may be terminated immediately by giving notice in writing.
-Both parties should decide a realistic time frame for the Agreement as information can lose its’s commercial value or confidential nature over time.
+NDAs can be terminated immediately by giving notice in writing.
+Both parties should decide a realistic time frame for the NDA as information can lose its commercial value or confidential nature over time.

-What are the legal remedies available for breach of confidential information in a Non-disclosure Agreement / NDA?
+What are the legal remedies available for breach of a Non-Disclosure Agreement?